amidukr/demo-kafka/README.md

 Steps to build and deploy are follows:
 1. Install Open JDK 14
-   - Make sure that JAVA_HOME is configure properly
+   - Make sure that JAVA_HOME is configured properly
 2. Install kubernets - scrips were test with Microk8s version for demo deployment
    - Enable k8s coredns addon
 3. Install docker